moritzc/wartungstool/README.md

 **Prerequisites:**
 - Windows Server with PowerShell.
-- The script must be run with **Administrator privileges**.
+- The script must be run with **Administrator privileges** for some features.
 It includes a self-elevation prompt if not run as admin.
 - Some features require specific Windows Roles to be installed (e.g., WSUS, Active Directory Domain Services, Hyper-V).
 The script will automatically show/hide buttons based on installed roles.

 **Usage:**